 The lesions you get from genital herpes usually feel softer than a "regular" pimple would.
 They can sometimes look more like a blister than a pimple.
 Unfortunately, they're also typically painful.
 But they're no reason to feel ashamed or embarrassed.
 Genital herpes is very common and easy to treat.
 In fact, more than 1 in 6 people in the US has genital herpes.
 Once they begin treatment, many people find they experience outbreaks very rarely (some only ever experience one outbreak!).
 The sooner you determine if HSV is the cause of your pimple problem, the sooner you can get back to living your normal life.

 Time for another deep breath.
 If you suspect your pimples are actually herpes, there's no need to freak out.
 Getting tested will allow you to receive treatment that makes it possible to live a totally normal life.

-Sex makes us human, and you want to make sure you're keeping yourself and your partners healthy if you're having it.
-Unless it's getting treated actively, herpes can spread between sexual partners.
+Sex is human, and you want to make sure you're keeping yourself and your partners healthy if you're having it.
+Unless it's treated actively, herpes can easily spread between sexual partners.
 And it's possible for herpes to spread even if you or your partner aren't showing external symptoms.

 Treatment for Genital Herpes

 Time for some good news: Genital herpes is actually easy to treat!
 Even better?
 If you take your antiviral medication quickly, you'll make your outbreak less severe.
 You may not even get an outbreak at all.